The Breadman Organic Bakery was created by Steffan Klink in Nelson in 1993 when he moved to New Zealand from Germany.

 Where it all began - a Hop Kiln became a bakery

 Now the bakery is based in Christchurch and owned by John and Cassandra Booth who have continued to bake and develop the fantastic breads, crackers and muesli that Steffan created more than 20 years ago.
-The unique German style of the breads and the European influence is maintained under the guidance of the German Head Baker who is assisted by a team of UK and Kiwi bakers.
+The unique German style of the breads and the European influence continues using the same traditional baking recipes and processes.

 Probably not very sexy, but it's simple and says what we are about.
 We don't have time (or inclination) for fancy corporate speak or gimmicky packaging - generally, we think that less is more.

 So you will understand that we operate in the most ethical and sustainable way we can, not because we have to, or because it's trendy, but because we want to and we believe it's the right thing to do.

 Our ethical beliefs put people before profit and we think of "sustainability" as dealing with like minded growers, suppliers and retailers.
 We buy locally wherever we can, partly to minimise our carbon footprint but mostly because we like to support local communities and small growers.
 We can't always buy Kiwi grown but we will always look for it as a preference and buy it unless there is a serious reason not to (and that's not necessarily just a price based decision).